nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

 export default bootstrap;
 ```

-Which has to implement the following interface:
+The plugin has to implement the following interfaces:

 ```js
 export interface MashroomStorage {